CaspianVahagn/sv-inject/README.md

 // Configure using a factory so that a specific implementation is injected for an abstract key const config: ApplicationConfig = [
   {
-    token: LOGGER_TOKEN,          // abstract token or abstract class can be used as the key
+    token: Logger,          // abstract token or abstract class can be used as the key
     factory: () => {
         if(isDevMode()){
             return new ConsoleLogger();